Diversity, Equity and Inclusion

 - One of our values is that we are culture creators.
 We create culture based on all the values we hold.
 Current culture serves only to communicate to us what needs to be changed.
 We innovate and set the pace for what it means to lead and be community trustees.
 We challenge the status quo and conventional ways of leadership, seeking innovative ways to help individuals and organizations lead in the community.
 By adopting this value in the DEI space, we invite a culture of interrogation that seeks to dismantle oppressive systems and move towards equitable and sustainable shifts whenever applicable.

 - Marketing and communications – Ensure marketing and communication materials reflect the diversity of the Signature Program participants and alumni.

-We are learning.
+We are learning and unlearning.
 We know there is more to do.
+We are working to dismantle the systems of oppression that live inside of us and our organizations.
+We are committed to being intentional and transparent about what that work looks like.
 This summary of actionable ways we are holding ourselves accountable is a living document; we will add to it and review our progress regularly.